tsewang-sonam/playArea/README.md

 ### Steps to Run the App

 Open Terminal
-Run this command to clone the repo -
+Run this command to clone the repo - "https://github.com/tsewang-sonam/playArea.git"

+Open the Project in Xcode
+Click the Run button (play icon) or press Cmd + R

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
 I mainy focused on making sure to correctly implement swift concurrency and caching properly as i feel that it was the main focus of the project.